crawlwp/mihdan-index-now/readme.txt

 See the documentation available from each search engine for more details about IndexNow.

 == Changelog ==

+= 2.5.4 (11.05.2023) =
+* Fixed API key check when enabling subdirectories in multisite mode

 = 2.5.3 (14.04.2023) =
 * Added button to reset the form settings